victorpanitz/iOS-Basic_MVP_with_UnitTests/README.md

 ## The MVP architecture

 The MVP Architecture follows few principles.
-First you need to understand how it layers communicates each self.
+First you need to understand how it layers communicates each other.

 ### View <-> Presenter <-> Model